WeblateOrg/weblate/docs/management.rst

         ./manage.py import_project debian-handbook git://anonscm.debian.org/debian-handbook/debian-handbook.git squeeze/master '*/**.po'

-.. option:: loadpo
+.. django-admin:: loadpo

     Reloads translations from disk (eg. in case you did some updates in Git repository).

-.. option:: rebuild_index
+.. django-admin:: rebuild_index

     Rebuilds index for fulltext search.
 This might be lengthy operation if you have huge set of translation units.

     You can use ``--clean`` to remove all words from database prior updating.

-.. option:: update_index
+.. django-admin:: update_index

     Updates index for fulltext search when :envvar:`OFFLOAD_INDEXING` is enabled.

     It is recommended to run this frequently (eg. every 5 minutes) to have index uptodate.

-.. option:: setupgroups
+.. django-admin:: setupgroups

     Configures default groups and (if called with ``--move``) assigns all users to default group.